mrkasif/mrkasif/README.md

 - 👀 I’m interested in webdevelopement and app,game developement and AI
 - 🌱 I’m currently working on IT projects
 - 💞️ I’m looking to collaborate with any projects about web developement and AI
-- 📫 How to reach me through insta and email
+- 📫 reach me through kashifsayyad21@gmail.com
 - 😄 Pronouns: he/him

 <!---